turbot/powerpipe-docs/docs/powerpipe-hcl/flow.md

 <!--

-TO DO  - update screenshot once bug is fixed
+TO DO  - update the screenshot once the bug is fixed

 <img src="/images/docs/reference_examples/flow_sankey_ex_category.png" width="100%" />